 Kristy is a Master of Science!
 Kristy was the first graduate student from the lab to graduate, receiving her MSc degree in 2016.
-She now works in an industry-academia partnership, based on UBC's Vancouver campus.
+She now works as a scientific writer, writing both technical documents and public engagement pieces.
+She is also a travel expert and is busy exploring the world.

 Research The immune system requires such a delicate balance of molecules to function optimally.
 If it responds too strongly during an infection, the collateral damage it causes can be fatal to the host.
 Alternatively, if the response isn’t strong enough, the host may ultimately die anyways due to the infection.
 My research will be focusing on the cytokine IL-10.
 IL-10 is known to be an immunosuppressant molecule and plays a key role in the balance of protective immunity and immunopathology.
 It is also suspected to have a role in the repair and remodeling of pulmonary tissue during and after influenza infection and this suspected role is where I will be focusing my research efforts.
 By understanding the impact and role that IL-10 signals have on infection, related to damage and lung tissue repair, there could be opportunities to manipulate the system and design future therapies for lung infections and damage.